 Statistical analysis and visualization

-We present 102 journals in descending order according to JAII in Table 1, along with 81 journals with a JIF and 76 with a CS in 2021 in Table 1.
+The Gastroenterology and Hepatology-categorized journals identified in each database are presented in Table 1 (grouped by the evaluation indicator and in descending order according to the respective quality metric value).
+In total, 102 journals carried a JAII, 81 carried a JIF, and 76 carried a CS (all assigned in 2021).

-Next, in order to make an intuitive comparison between JAII and JIF/CS, we drew a scatter distribution plot for JIF-JAII (Figure 1A) and CS-JAII (Figure 1B), and plotted a one-time uniform curve using the least squares method[17].
-In this case, we took an intersection, considering that some journals have no JIF or CS.
+Next, in order to make an intuitive comparison between the three evaluation indicators, we drew a scatter distribution plot for JIF-JAII (Figure 1A) and CS-JAII (Figure 1B), and plotted a single-timepoint uniform curve using the least squares method[17].
+In this case, we took an intersection, considering that some journals with JAII have no JIF or CS.
 It can be seen from the figure that in the evaluation of lower-quality journals, the linearity of JAII and JIF/CS has greater overlap, but in the evaluation of higher-quality journals, the randomness of the data is greater.
 Journals with a large deviation between JIF and JAII include Nature Reviews Gastroenterology & Hepatology, Lancet Gastroenterology & Hepatology, Seminars in Liver Disease, and so on.
-Journals with a large deviation from JAII include Gut, Journal of Hepatology, Gastroenterology, and so on.
+Journals with a large deviation between CS and JAII include Gut, Journal of Hepatology, Gastroenterology, and so on.

 The results of the combined analysis of the three journal evaluation indicators are visualized in Figure 2A-C[18].
 Figure 2A gives a comparison of the values between the three evaluation indicators of the same journal (73 in total, taking the intersection).
 Figure 2B gives the JIF-JAII ratio and CS-JAII ratio for each journal.
 Figure 2C gives the values of JIF and CS in descending JAII order.

-Finally, we combined the three journal evaluation indicators together, and through a histogram (Figure 2D), we can more clearly see the impact of the joint evaluation of the three evaluation indicators on the ranking of journals without weight.
+Finally, we combined the three journal evaluation indicators together, and through a histogram (Figure 2D), we can more clearly see the impact of the joint evaluation of the three on the ranking of journals without weight.
 This can also be used as a reference evaluation method.

 DISCUSSION